-Yara Bou Nassar is a Lebanese stage/film actress and theater maker.
+Yara Bou Nassar is a Lebanese performer, theater maker, and writer.

-It is crucial for her work to organically originate from an actual necessity and urgency to approach certain themes which are often focused on the deconstruction of social stereotypes and daily behavior in the urban context.
-She is particularly interested in how this can be manifested in the discomfort of the body and in physical transformation.
+She approaches themes which are often focused on the deconstruction of social stereotypes and daily behaviour in the urban context as well as in the private and intimate space.
+She is particularly interested in manifestations of discomfort in the body in different forms.

-Most of her projects stem from an autobiographical starting point before branching out to a more inclusive treatment.
+Most of her projects stem from an autobiographical starting point.
 Her work is often based on documentary material and blurring the lines between fiction and reality.
-During performances, she uses a constructed persona that is inspired by her own reality but also distant from it, in order to tell stories on stage.
-She is constantly interested in experimenting with different aesthetics, exploring new ways of approaching my creative work, and challenging her comfort zones.
+She uses a constructed persona that is inspired by her own reality but also distant from it, in order to tell stories on stage.
+She is interested in experimenting with different aesthetics, exploring new ways of approaching her creative work, and challenging her comfort zones.

-In 2017 she collaborated with performer/choreographer Annalena Froehlich and musician Paed Conca to create a new performance titled Everything Is Just Fine نفس عميق which explores the limits of anxiety in a crisis, how the human body receives violence and translates anxiety in daily behavior and questions the thin lines between the fiction and the truth.
+In 2017 she collaborates with performer/choreographer Annalena Froehlich and musician Paed Conca to create a performance titled “ Everything Is Just Fine نفس عميق” which explores the limits of anxiety in a crisis, how the human body receives violence and translates anxiety in daily behaviour.

 In 2016 she creates “The Wedding”, a performance that tackles the social violence inflicted on us by imposed gender roles and ridicules the current power structures of our societies.(commissioned by Nabil Canaan for the opening of VIVA DADA exhibition at Station Beirut)

 In 2016, she was also chosen as part of the acting company for the Sundance Theater Lab.